kit-clj/kit-clj.github.io/resources/md/clojurescript.md

 ### Adding ClojureScript Support

-ClojureScript support can be added via the official `:cljs` module.
-Simply run `(kit/install-module :cljs)` in order to add the assets. this will add support for compiling ClojureScript using [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html).
+ClojureScript support can be added via the official `:kit/cljs` module.
+Simply run `(kit/install-module :kit/cljs)` in order to add the assets. this will add support for compiling ClojureScript using [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html).

 ### Managing JavaScript and ClojureScript dependencies